phoneburner/salt-lite/README.md

 Salt framework, avoiding the pitfalls of bringing in a full-fledged third-party framework and trying to adapt that to our needs.

-This package contains the common library for the Salt-Lite framework, which includes the core functionality and shared components used by the framework.
-It is designed to work with either the Salt-Lite framework or the original Salt framework, providing a consistent and reliable foundation for building applications.
+This package contains framework-agnostic components for the Salt-Lite project, which are intended to be compatible with both the [Salt-Lite Framework]() and the original Salt project, providing a consistent and reliable foundation for building applications.

+### Design & Dependencies
+The components are designed to be modular and reusable, and could potentially be split into their own packages in the future via subtree splitting.
+We separate these components from the Salt-Lite framework to reduce the number of dependencies, ability to reuse them in other projects, and to allow for easier testing and development.
+The number of third party dependencies should be kept to a minimum, and not bound to "framework implementation details", such as the ORM/database layer, requiring Redis or RabbitMQ, etc.